mikeraab/docker001/Participant-Guide.md

 <img src=images/github-dockerhub_15.jpg />

-Tweet to the world that you have created your own HelloEarth containerized app!
+Tweet to the world that you have created your own Hello Earth containerized app!

 > *Note - remember to use your Docker Hub account name where it says "username" in the tweet.*